noahvz7/noahvz7/README.md

 https://github.com/noahvz7/boudyguard

 ## confessor
-A research project about how DNS lookups can leak what you're doing even when everything's over HTTPS, and how you'd detect the ARP spoofing that makes it possible.
+A side project about how DNS lookups can leak what you're doing even when everything's over HTTPS, and how you'd detect the ARP spoofing that makes it possible.
 I only test it on my own network.
 The detector and the writeup are the part I actually care about.
 It's early, and the README says so.